sschoebinger/sschoebinger.github.io/posts/2021-01-31-smartphone-as-webcam.md

 ---
 pageTitle: How to turn your smartphone into a webcam
-description: A description of how I turned my broken smartphone into a good webcam
+description: A description of how I turned my broken smartphone into a better webcam
 eleventyExcludeFromCollections: false
 ---